-The roof replacement process begins with a complete inspection of the roof’s current condition, including all roofing components for any storm-related damage.
+The roof replacement process begins with a complete inspection of the roof’s current condition, including all roofing components.
 The inspection may include other areas of the property to help substantiate the need to file a claim.

-All photo, video, and written evidence is documented by insurance claims specialists that understand the complexity of the process and can work with and respond to insurance provider requests immediately.
+All photo, video, and written evidence collected are documented by insurance claims specialists that understand the complexity of the process and can work with and respond to insurance provider requests immediately.

 In most cases, a claim can be made by simply calling the number on your insurance policy or making a call to your agent.
-However, in some cases, insurance companies will ask that your roofing contractor inspect the roof or submit a quote to them beforehand.
+In some cases, insurance companies will ask that your roofing contractor inspects the roof or submit a quote to them beforehand.
 All documentation is then submitted to the owner or directly to the insurance company for review and ultimate approval.

 Will my insurance company pay for my roof to be replaced?

-Yes, if the damage is a covered peril under your homeowners’ policy, such as an act of nature like wind or hail and if repairs to the roof would not be feasible.
+Yes, if the damage is a covered peril under your homeowners’ policy, such as an act of nature like wind or hail.
+It would also pay if repairs to the roof would not be feasible.

 Does the age of my roof matter?

 No, the age of the roof will not determine whether you get a claim or not.
-The question will be, “is there damage and is it covered under your policy?”
-However, the type of policy you have will determine the amount you are paid.
+The type of damage and if it is covered under your policy determines if your insurance provider will pay.
+The type of policy you have will determine the amount you are paid.